Client-to-Class and Standardized Patient Program

-The purpose of this program is to enhance the learning and education of our health care students.
-Bringing in clients to our classes gives our students a chance to evaluate and learn from people with actual health conditions.
-This hands-on experience enhances the knowledge gained in their classrooms and allows the students an opportunity to hone their communication, diagnostic and examination skills.
+The purpose of the Client-to-Class and SP program is to enhance the learning and education of our health care students.
+Bringing in clients into our classroom gives our students a chance to evaluate and learn from people with actual health conditions.
+Standardized Patients (SPs) give our students a simulated experience with realistically portrayed patients.
+They are used as both medical models for physical examinations and to portray a medical patient to test our students on their classroom knowledge.
+SPs are also a valuable resource to our program because they provide feedback from the patient point of view to each student after each simulated experience.
+These hands-on experiences enhances the knowledge gained in didactic education and allows the students an opportunity to hone their communication, diagnostic and examination skills.

 Clients are members of the community with particular health conditions who are invited to help with the education of students in Elon University’s School of Health Sciences.
 Clients play a unique and vital role in student education, giving students realistic, firsthand experience working with people of all ages with a variety of health needs.